Cocoanetics/DTCoreText/Documentation/Setup Guide-template.markdown

 You add DTCoreText as a submodule:

-    git submodule add https://github.com/Cocoanetics/DTCoreText.git Externals/DTCoreText
+    git submodule add https://github.com/Cocoanetics/DTCoreText.git Vendor/DTCoreText

-DTCoreText has several dependencies into the DTFoundation project.
-To have git clone the main project and also set up the dependencies do this:

-    git submodule update --init --recursive

-Now you have a clone of DTCoreText in Externals/DTCoreText as well as a clone of DTFoundation in Externals/DTCoreText/Core/Externals/DTFoundation.
+Now you have a clone of DTCoreText in `Vendor/DTCoreText`.

 #### As Git Clone

-If you don't use git for your project's SCM you clone the project into the Externals folder:
+If you don't use git for your project's SCM you clone the project into a folder in your workspace:

-    git clone --recursive https://github.com/Cocoanetics/DTCoreText.git Externals/DTCoreText
+    git clone https://github.com/Cocoanetics/DTCoreText.git Vendor/DTCoreText

-Now you have a clone of DTCoreText in `Externals/DTCoreText` as well as a clone of DTFoundation in `Externals/DTCoreText/Core/Externals/DTFoundation`.
+Now you have a clone of DTCoreText in `Vendor/DTCoreText`.

 ### Project Setup